appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

 * **Start Cursor Variable**: Select the variable which holds the _after_ cursor.
 * **Start Cursor Value**: Binding the widget action to the next page activity.

 Let’s take an example to understand better how Cursor Based Pagination works.
-In this example, to display the _**GitHub repository’s issues**_ in a list widget using [GitHub’s GraphQL API](https://docs.github.com/en/graphql).
+In this example, let's display the _**GitHub repository’s issues**_ in a list widget using [GitHub’s GraphQL API](https://docs.github.com/en/graphql).

-In this case, declare the pagination variables that stand for **before**, **after**, **first**, and **last**.
-Then you can navigate through the data using the previous and next buttons highlighted in the screenshot below.
+In this case, we declare the pagination variables that stand for **before**, **after**, **first**, and **last**.
+Then we can navigate through the data using the previous and next buttons highlighted in the screenshot below.

 ![](</img/Screenshot_2022-09-05_at_3.29.42_PM.png>)<figure><figcaption></figcaption></figure>